 There has been much discussion if an oil catch can is necessary on a high performance engine.
-It is our opinion that the relatively modest price (usually about $100) is cheap insurance for your engine.
+It is my opinion that the relatively modest price (usually about $100) is cheap insurance for your engine.

 First, let's go over what is currently happening in your engine without a catch can installed.
 All internal combustion engines that run off gasoline are 4-stroke engines.
 This means that the piston has to go up and down a total of 4 times to complete a cycle.
 The piston first goes down with the intake valves open creating a vacuum.
 This draws in the cool dense air for combustion.
 At the same time, fuel is injected into the cylinder.
 The intake valves close and then the piston rises up towards the top of the cylinder.
 This compression creates an immense build-up of pressure in the cylinder.
 The only things containing this high pressure are the cylinder itself, the piston and the piston rings that seat against the walls of the cylinder.
 The intake and exhaust valves are obviously closed as well.
 The pressure is so high that a very small amount of the air escapes around the piston and piston rings into the crankcase.
 This is called blow-by.
 The amount of blow-by increases as the engine RPMs rise.
 Also, an engine with 8 cylinders will have more blow-by than one with only 4 or 6.
 Obviously, not all of the air escapes or else combustion wouldn't take place.